 Implementing a working culture of cyber security is difficult.
 Compliance is complex and rolling out a complete system and nailing out all the details is an extensive effort.
 Meanwhile, your firm and its employees must collaborate and share information at maximum efficiency.
 It’s apparent that you need a simple intuitive system that can be rolled out easily and seamlessly.
-Without it, establishing a firm-wide system of cyber security becomes a long term goal that requires weeks, if not months, of planning.
+Without it, establishing a firm-wide system of cyber security becomes a long-term goal that requires weeks, if not months, of planning.

 As a result, some businesses, particularly small businesses, de-prioritize the implementation of a security system altogether.
-Although on the surface it does not seem like an issue, the consequences of not offering proper protection over your firm and your clients’ data exposes you to cyber threats that have a make-or-break effect on your company.
+Although on the surface it does not seem like an issue, the consequences of not offering proper protection over your firm and your clients’ data expose you to cyber threats that have a make-or-break effect on your company.

 Last week, the Huffington Post shared a list of 6 tips on how to build a cyber-security culture at work.
 This list includes many helpful facts and tips to benefit and improve the security and workflow of every business.